astralord/astralord.github.io/_posts/2024-10-01-transformer-inference-optimization-toolset.md

 $$\mathbf{KV} = \underset{\mathbf{K/V}}{2} \cdot \underset{\text{number of kv heads}}{8} \cdot \underset{\text{head dim}}{d_h} \cdot \underset{\text{float16}}{2} = 32d_h.$$

-An efficient way to combine model parallelism with latent attention is to use **Grouped Latent Attention (GLA)**:
+An efficient way to combine model parallelism with latent attention is to use **grouped latent attention (GLA)**:

 - It compresses tokens into $h_c$ latent heads, each with dimension equal to half of MLA dimension, $\frac{d_c}{2}$.
 - During training, every latent head and its up-projection matrices reconstruct distinct $\mathbf{K}$ and $\mathbf{V}$ for the query heads in its group.
 Consequently, the up-projection matrix for one latent head has column dimension $\frac{d}{h_c}$, rather than $d$.